xying21/ckb_sdk/docs/introduction/overview.md

 :::note

-Stop any running Polyjuice network by using the <code>make stop</code> command before initializing Godwoken-kicker.
+Stop any running Godwoken network by using the <code>make stop</code> command before initializing Godwoken-kicker.

 :::